openspending/osep/osep-01.md

 1. OS provides a single central repository of open data on government (and corporate) finances
-2. OS provides good access (APIs, dumps) but quite basic presentation of that data (browser, some viz)
+2. OS provides good access (APIs, dumps) but quite basic presentation of that data (browser, some viz, some textual summary)
-3. Most of the presentation of that data happens on non-OS sites but using OS data (via the API, via dump etc)
+3. Most of the "presentation" of that data happens on non-OS sites but using OS data (via the API, via dump etc)

 Some of 3 may be done by members of the "OpenSpending" community and we care a